Vikasdubey0551/xvg_to_csv/README.md

-This scripts converts an XVG file to a CSV file.
+This scripts converts an XVG (gromacs output file) file to a CSV file.
+Prerequistes is `numpy` and `regex` libraries.

 `usage: python xvg_to_csv.py [-h] [-xvg XVG] [-csv CSV]`